jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_5_infrastructure_security.md

     - Turned on by default
     - $3000/month if you want the advanced option
     - Advanced gives you an incident response team and in-depth reporting
-    - You won't pay if you are a victim of an attack
+    - You won't pay if you are a victim of an attack and you have the advanced option
 - WAF Visibility and Analytics
     - Cloudwatch Metrics
         - Metrics on every rule (allowed, blocked, counted, passed)